borismarin/som-codegen/README.md

 =====

 *dLEMS* (distilled LEMS) is a [JSON](http://www.json.org/) based format, used to generate code for numerical integrators from LEMS models.

+Work in progress!
+Expect major changes!

 Specification (in progress)